-- Clear signage is posted at entry points on the construction site and outline the commitment of the contractor to maintain health and safety measures during the COVID-19 crisis, with relevant updates from appropriate jurisdictions' public health authorities and self-identification screening tools. - All workers exercise the following recommended practices for reducing the risk of transmission as identified by the Public Health Agency of Canada (PHAC), Health Canada, and Centers for Disease Control and Prevention: - o Avoid touching eyes, nose and mouth with unwashed hands; - o When coughing or sneezing: - Cough or sneeze into a tissue or the bend of your arm, not your hand; - Dispose of any tissues you have used as soon as possible in a lined waste basket and wash your hands afterwards; - o Clean and disinfect frequently touched objects and surfaces, including all reusable PPE; - o Do not share personal items or supplies such as phones, pens, notebooks, PPE, etc.; - o Avoid common physical greetings, such as handshakes; - o Maintain a minimum physical distance of two metres from others; and - o Wash hands often with soap and water for at least 20 seconds after using the washroom, when preparing food, and after blowing nose, coughing, or sneezing.
+- Clear signage is posted at entry points on the construction site and outline the commitment of the contractor to maintain health and safety measures during the COVID-19 crisis, with relevant updates from appropriate jurisdictions' public health authorities and self-identification screening tools. - Worksite policies as they relate to the COVID-19 crisis are communicated to workers and made available on site. - All workers exercise the following recommended practices for reducing the risk of transmission as identified by the Public Health Agency of Canada (PHAC), Health Canada, and Centers for Disease Control and Prevention: - o Avoid touching eyes, nose and mouth with unwashed hands; - o When coughing or sneezing: - Cough or sneeze into a tissue or the bend of your arm, not your hand; - Dispose of any tissues you have used as soon as possible in a lined waste basket and wash your hands afterwards; - Non-medical face-coverings (such as homemade cloth masks) should be worn as a potential mitigant to catching and transmitting the virus, but are not to be treated as substitutes for proper handwashing, physical distancing, and other protective measures.
+Face-coverings should be created and used in line with the guidelines provided by PHAC, found here: canada.ca/en/public-health/services/diseases/2019-novel- coronavirus-infection/prevention-risks/instructions-sew-no-sew-cloth-face-covering.html;

+- o Clean and disinfect frequently touched objects and surfaces, including all reusable personal protective equipment (PPE); - o Do not share personal items or supplies such as phones, pens, notebooks, tools, PPE, etc.; - o Use and remove PPE with care, being mindful of which surfaces may be contaminated.
+Individuals must clean their hands after handling any used PPE; - o Avoid common physical greetings, such as handshakes; - o Maintain a minimum physical distance of two metres from others; and - o Wash hands often with soap and water for at least 20 seconds after using the washroom, before handling food, after blowing nose, coughing, or sneezing, and before smoking.
 If hands are not visibly soiled, and soap and water are unavailable, alcohol-based hand sanitizer can be used.